 In some cases, the way you sleep can contribute to excessive gas buildup in your system.

-“People with sleep apnea are mostly mouth-breathers, and they inhale a lot of air when they’re snoring and swallowing,” Dr. Lee says.
+“People with sleep apnea are mostly mouth-breathers, and they swallow a lot of air when they’re snoring during their sleep,” Dr. Lee notes.
 “So, they wake up with gas pain because they’ve been swallowing air all night.”